Magora-Systems-Frontend/mgr-validation/README.md

 - `valid`
 - `warning`

-Since the `type` vlaue is a name for a CSS class, you can add your own types, just mind a `mgr-` prefix that is going to be added automatically (so `your-fancy-type` becomes `mgr-your-fancy-type`).
+Since the `type` value is a name for a CSS class, you can add your own types, just mind a `mgr-` prefix that is going to be added automatically (so `your-fancy-type` becomes `mgr-your-fancy-type`).

 ## Controller